CurseWater71/My-Minecraft-Mods-Page/README.md

 - Logs or crash reports (if available)

 ## Suggesting Features
-Use the feature request template in the Issues tab to propose new villagers, trades, or systems.
+Use the [Feature Request](https://github.com/CurseWater71/VillagersPlus/issues/3) template in the Issues tab to propose new villagers, trades, or systems.

 ## CurseForge
 Download Villagers+ at: [Village+](https://www.curseforge.com/minecraft/mc-mods/extravillage)